sjshin72/Baram/README.md

 # Getting Started
 To run the application, here are the steps
 1. Update "DefaultConnection" in WebApi/appsettings.json to your database connection string
+2. Set WebApi project as startup project
-2. Run the application (Hit F5)
+3. Run the application (Hit F5)
-3. APIs in Swagger UI
+4. APIs in Swagger UI